 Gift Idea: Brené Brown on Vulnerability

 What was interesting to me as I went through Michael’s course (mentioned below) and Tim’s book were the common denominators.
 Both referenced and respected the work of Brené Brown.
-New name to me.
-In doing some more research, I was directed to this free 20 minute TED talk that has some great insights and had me laughing at time despite the serious topic.
+A new name to me.
+In doing some more research, I was directed to this free 20 minute TED talk that has some great insights and had me laughing at the time despite the serious topic.

 Gift Idea: 5 Days To Your Best Year Ever (Closed until next year)

 The first item I purchased was Michael Hyatt’s online course.
 It wasn’t even on my radar until I got an email asking if I’d like to be an affiliate.
 I hesitated as I had no knowledge of the course.
 But, I didn’t want to throw the baby out with the bathwater if the content was good.
 That would be a disservice to you.
 Given that the course has a 30-day money-back guarantee, there was little risk so I bought the course.

 Over the years, I’ve gone through a lot of goal setting courses, services, and software.
 I expected this course to be similar.
 It’s not, which is good because the previous ones I tried had limited success.
 One early concern I had on this one was the reference to “5 Days”.
 Fortunately, it’s self-paced so you can do it in 5 days or 5 hours.
 It’s up to you.
 The only thing that has a hard deadline is the purchase date.
 You can only purchase the course through December 15th at 11:59 PM PDT.
 If you miss that date, you have to wait until next year’s course.